 This works well but there's one problem for people that embed multiple Ember apps on the same page: each Ember app installs its own set of event listeners.
 We can optimize startup performance for these cases by having a set of event listeners that each Ember app instance can share.

-But it's not just Ember that would benefit.
+But it's not Ember that would benefit only.
 Other libraries like React use event delegation as well.
 We discussed whether it would be possible to create a dispatch engine that was low-level enough that all of the React, Ember, etc. apps running on a single page could share it, and only pay the cost of installing event listeners once.

 We don't have anything concrete here yet but want to put together a plan and start socializing it with other library implementors.
 Even if we don't get their buy-in, at least we can improve the boot performance of multiple Ember apps on a single page.